haroldtreen/haroldtreen.github.io/_posts/2016-07-27-six-months-of-backpacking.md

 Highs and lows are relative.
 Lows let you appreciate highs.

 When I have shitty days, when I go two weeks without making a friend I try and think about this.
-I'm in a low - and that means a high is on it's way.
+I'm in a low - and that means a high is on its way.

 <br>
 <p align="center">Keep riding that rollercoaster ❤️.</p>